“If you could kick the person in the pants responsible for most of your trouble, you wouldn't sit for a month.” ―Theodore Roosevelt

 Once you’ve laid the foundation, it’s time to nurture personal accountability so it becomes a core aspect of your company culture.
 One of the best ways to accomplish that is to increase employee engagement, the emotional connection employees have to their organizations.
 Highly engaged employees believe in what they’re doing, feel a sense of ownership, and will deliver more than what’s required in their roles.

-In an article published on the Bloomberg Businessweek website, one expert on employee recognition describes the results of studies showing how employee engagement can affect profit: "[C]ompanies with engaged employees boosted operating income by 19% compared to companies with the lowest percentage of engaged employees, which saw operating income fall 33%.”
+In an article recently published by Bloomberg Businessweek, one expert on employee recognition describes the results of studies showing how employee engagement can affect profit: "[C]ompanies with engaged employees boosted operating income by 19% compared to companies with the lowest percentage of engaged employees, which saw operating income fall 33%.”
 Clearly, the value of high employee engagement should not be underestimated!

 Employees are usually engaged when they’re starting at a new organization.
 That enthusiasm often wanes with time, though, and companies face the challenge of maintaining engagement throughout an employee’s career if they want to foster high levels of personal accountability.
 To achieve these aims, managers must understand the following: